A member of the SIB Corp –

 HOW YOUR CHOICE OF VEHICLE INFLUENCES YOUR INSURANCE

-The make, model, year, value, and potential repair costs of a vehicle are all factors insurers consider when establishing the rate for your car insurance policy.
+Insurers consider a vehicle's make, model, year, value, and potential repair costs when establishing the rate for your car insurance policy.
 Safety features, such as car alarms, the number of airbags, collision avoidance technology, and the vehicle's ability to protect occupants in a collision, may also play a role in the assessment.

 When preparing to purchase or lease a car, it's essential to recognize that the choice of vehicle can affect your insurance rate in several ways.
 Here are three key considerations:

-• Insurance ratings: Vehicles with lower-cost insurance ratings often result in lower insurance premiums.
-Consult resources like IBC’s "How Cars Measure Up in Canada" to explore insurance ratings.
+Insurance ratings: Vehicles with lower-cost insurance ratings often result in lower insurance premiums.
+To explore insurance ratings, consult resources like IBC's "How Cars Measure Up in Canada."

-• CLEAR system rating: The Canadian Loss Experience Automobile Rating (CLEAR) system utilizes insurance claims data to assess the likelihood of a certain vehicle being involved in a claim and the expected cost of that claim.
+CLEAR system rating: The Canadian Loss Experience Automobile Rating (CLEAR) system utilizes insurance claims data to assess the likelihood of a particular vehicle being involved in a claim and the expected cost of that claim.
 Insurers leverage CLEAR to make informed decisions about insurance rates.

 GET YOUR FREE QUOTE